Photo from Unsplash

 Morning

-It is well to be able, without any “if” or “but,” to say of the Lord Jesus, “You whom my soul loves.”
-Many can only say of Jesus that they hope they love Him; they trust they love Him; but only a poor and shallow experience will be content to stay here.
-No one ought to give any rest to his spirit until he feels quite sure about a matter of such vital importance.
-We ought not to be satisfied with a superficial hope that Jesus loves us, and with a bare hope that we love Him.
-The old saints did not generally speak with “buts,” and “ifs,” and “hopes,” and “trusts,” but they spoke positively and plainly.
-“I know whom I have believed,” says Paul.
-“I know that my Redeemer lives,” says Job.
+It’s a great blessing to be able to say without hesitation or doubt, “You whom my soul loves.”
+Many people can only say they hope they love Jesus or trust that they love Him, but such a shallow experience shouldn’t be enough.
+No one should rest easy until they are completely sure about something as important as this.
+We shouldn’t be satisfied with a vague hope that Jesus loves us or a mere wish that we love Him.
+The saints of old didn’t usually speak with “ifs” and “buts.”
+Paul said confidently, “I know whom I have believed,” and Job declared, “I know that my Redeemer lives.”

-But the logical reason why we love Jesus—lies in Himself.
-Why do we love Jesus?
+Yet the reason we love Jesus comes from who He is and what He’s done for us.
+Why do we love Him?
 Because He first loved us.
-Why do we love Jesus?
+Why do we love Him?
 Because He “gave Himself for us.”
-We have life through His death; we have peace through His blood.
-Though He was rich—yet for our sakes He became poor.
+We have life because He died; we have peace because He shed His blood.
+Though He was rich, He became poor for our sake.
 Why do we love Jesus?
-Because of the excellency of His person.
-We are filled with a sense of His beauty! an admiration of His charms! a consciousness of His infinite perfection!
-His greatness, goodness, and loveliness, in one resplendent ray—combine to enchant the soul until it is so ravished that it exclaims, “Yes, He is altogether lovely!”
-Blessed love this—a love which binds the heart with chains more soft than silk, and yet more firm than adamant!
+Because of His excellence.
+We are captivated by His beauty, amazed by His charm, and in awe of His infinite perfection.
+His greatness, goodness, and loveliness come together in one radiant expression, capturing our hearts until we cry out, “Yes, He is altogether lovely!”
+This is a love that binds our hearts with cords softer than silk but stronger than steel.

 Evening